SURGroup/UQpy/docs/source/scientific_machine_learning/losses.rst

 In contrast, the divergence functions presented here are not like the Torch loss functions.
 Divergences compute a distance between the prior and posterior distributions of a Bayesian neural network.
-They take a single :py:class:`torch.nn.Module` as an input to compute a distance between the prior and posterior.
+They take a single :py:class:`torch.nn.Module` as an input to compute a distance between the prior and posterior distribution.

 Loss Baseclass
 ^^^^^^^^^^^^^^